mtford90/siesta/md/docs.md

 ### Events

+The event objects emitted on changes to query result sets are similar to those described in the [model events section](#events).

 Reactive Query events are emitted under 4 circumstances:

-* `remove`: An object has been removed from the result set due to no longer matching the query.
-* `new`: An object has been added to the result set due to now matching the query.
-* `splice`: An object has been moved to a different position in the query due to ordering.
+* `splice`: The result set of the query has changed.
-* An object in the result set has changed but not removed.
-In this instance, the change object will be an event described in the [model events section](#events).
+* `new`, `set`, `splice`: An object in the result set has changed but not removed.
+In this instance, the change object will be an event described in the

+`e.obj` will either be an object in the result set that has changed, or the query result set itself.

 ### Insertion Policy